viamrobotics/docs/content/en/docs/product-overviews/SDK-as-server.md

 description: "An introduction to Viam's SDKs and how to use them to drive hardware not natively supported in the RDK."
 ---

-Viam's Software Development Kits (SDKs) provide a wide array of components to customize (You can browse through the [API Reference](https://python.viam.dev/autoapi/viam/components/index.html) to see all of them).
+Viam's Software Development Kits (SDKs) provide a wide array of components to customize (You can browse through the [^API Reference][API Reference](https://python.viam.dev/autoapi/viam/components/index.html) to see all of them).
 But if you want to use a component that is not natively supported by Viam's SDK, then you will need to create a server component implementation in order to use your custom component.

 ## What is a server component implementation?